 As cities, postal services and other government entities connect more expansive networks of twins and build out the mirrored world, these capabilities could grow exponentially.

-Canadian leaders will likely be able to make data and intelligence the primary orchestrators of public services – increasing real-time agility at scale, overhauling innovation processes and forming entirely new mirrored-world ecosystems and partnerships.
+Leaders will likely be able to make data and intelligence the primary orchestrators of public services – increasing real-time agility at scale, overhauling innovation processes and forming entirely new mirrored-world ecosystems and partnerships.